 Funding

-Croda Foundation is working to sustainably improve one million lives by 2030.
+Croda Foundation is working to sustainably improve millions of lives.

 We do this together with carefully selected organisations, communities and charities around the world, identifying and funding projects that will have a demonstrable, meaningful impact on people’s lives.